matushedera/owl-toolkit/README.md

 ===========
 owl-toolkit is a set of command line tools for OWL files based on the owl-api library.

-This repositary is a clone of ghxiao's project ported to newer version of Java.
+This repositary is a clone of ghxiao's project ported to a newer version of Java.
 The aim is both to retain the original functionality and make some additional improvements.

+A web application [owlweb.herokuapp.com](https://owlweb.herokuapp.com/) of this project can be used for merging, converting and analyzing ontologies.
+If you prefer to install owl-toolkit locally, follow the instructions below.

 Download precompiled binaries
 ---------